 Ph.D.
 University of California, Davis, 1975

-A sought-after motivational speaker, Larry Gerston speaks on empowerment, citizen engagement, American elections, contemporary policy issues, and related topics.
-He has the unique ability to passionately put complex issues into an understandable perspective.
+A sought-after motivational speaker, Professor Gerston speaks several times each year on civic engagement and political empowerment.
+He has a unique ability to passionately put complex issues into an understandable perspective.

 When not teaching or writing, Professor Gerston consults in media training, crisis management, and strategic thinking.
 His Twitter handle is @lgerston.